AndyB-WHG/e-volve-retail/README.md

 - On the 'My Profile' page, within the 'Order History' section, the quantity again was not appearing.
 Again, the error related to an incorrect variable call.
 This is now resolved.

 - When attempting to make an 'anonymous/guest' purchase, this resulted in an internal server error, due to incorrect code indention within the 'checkout page' view.
 Now resolved.

+- The 'shopping-bag' icon in the Navbar on Tablet and Mobile screens was out of line when the Shopping Bag had a value of £0.00 (zero).
+This was resolved using a Jinja 'if statement' within the template to select between two different positions dependent upon whether the Shopping Bag had a zero value or a positive value.

 ## Deployment